Jwakers/articuria/README.md

   - [ ] Test this by uploading a longer video
   - [ ] Show progress indicator in toast.promise
 - [ ] On recorder page warn that data will be lost on redirect or refresh (trigger alert dialog when navigating without saving)
+- [ ] On recorder page add a warning banner that someone is exceeding their video limit and should delete or upgrade their account AND
+      The video still gets sent to cloudflare for some reason

 - Contact form
   - [ ] Rate limiting to prevent abuse